 You are here

-All infants born to HIV positive mothers should receive a course of medication for PMTCT, which is linked to the drug regimen that the mother is taking and the infants feeding method.
+All infants born to HIV-positive mothers should receive a course of medication linked to the ARV drug regimen that the mother is taking and the infants feeding method.

-The infant should receive once-daily NVP from birth until age 6 weeks.
+The infant should receive once-daily nevirapine (NVP) from birth for 6 weeks.

-The infant should receive once-daily NVP (or twice-daily AZT) from birth until age 4–6 weeks.
+The infant should receive once-daily NVP (or twice-daily zidovudine (AZT)) from birth for 4–6 weeks.

 Leave your feedback about this page

 We are unable to respond to any personal questions, or offer advice or information in relation to personal matters.